 Shelagh and her audience members connect with one another because it’s clear that she understands their world and cares about their wellbeing and success.
 That benefits individual assistants and their employers.

-> Pragmatism, empathy and humour are hallmarks of Shelagh’s presentations.
-She presents on topics of longstanding relevance to the career.
-She also speaks on matters such as governance, cybersecurity and not only surviving but thriving as digital disruption escalates.
+Pragmatism, empathy and humour are hallmarks of Shelagh’s presentations.
+She presents on cybersecurity, governance and topics of longstanding relevance to the career.
+In other presentations, she challenges and encourages assistants to think about not only surviving but thriving in the career as digital disruption escalates.

-> Click here to see what clients and audience members say about Shelagh
+Click here to see what clients and audience members say about Shelagh

 In addition to training assistants and publishing her own website, Shelagh writes for Diligent Corporation and for Thomson Reuters’ AAU (Administrative Assistant’s Update).
 She is also a contributor to Executive Secretary Magazine and the International Association of Administrative Professionals’ (IAAP’s) IAAP Edge.

 Click here for Shelagh’s bio, calendar and contact info

 Shelagh’s Canadian and American professional affiliations have included the Institute of Corporate Directors (ICD) and the National Association of Presidential Assistants in Higher Education (NAPAHE).
 Through the Association of Governing Boards’ (AGB’s) Board Professionals Leadership Group, she has served as a board professional mentor.